 - Pack plenty of good quality band-aids

 - Use Lavender Oil in a versatile First Aid Wash and for insect bites, sunburn and headaches

 Make sure you bring along a carrier oil.
 Essential oils should be 100% pure and therefore very potent and strong.
-I use jojoba oil because I already have that packed as my moisturiser, but you can also use fractionated coconut oil, use unscented almond, jojoba and olive oil.
+I use jojoba oil or Rosehip oil because I already have that packed as my moisturiser, but you can also use fractionated coconut oil, use unscented almond and olive oil.